 Proposals must include plans for dissemination and translation of newly discovered/developed methods and results.
+These plans should be developed with advocate input, to ensure their success.
 The applicants should address the likely relevance to both future research and current policy discussions.
-The applications should include plans to disseminate results to breast cancer advocates, policymakers, and the larger public, beyond publication in the scientific literature.
-The project team's community advocate(s) should play a substantive role in formulating and helping carry out the proposed dissemination plan.
+The applications should include plans to disseminate results to breast cancer advocates, policymakers, and the larger public.
+Summary reports should be available in at least two languages accessible to a lay audience.